kevinpalis/gobii-hdf5/NAM/0Readme.txt

 h5fetchbatch.c takes as arguments up to 60 pairs of
 <Sample number> <Marker number> [<Sample number> <Marker number>] ...
-It is called repeatedly by the Perl script haplofetch.pl, which stores all the results in a two-dimensional N x M array in memory, then writes the array to the csv file "haplotest.csv" and logs the elapsed time in haplotest.log.
+It is called repeatedly by the Perl script haplofetch.pl, which stores all the results in a two-dimensional N x M array in memory, then writes the array to the csv file "haplotest.csv" and logs the elapsed time in "haplotest.log".
+Times were recorded separately for the first step of reading into the memory array and the second step of writing out to the disk csv file.
+The second step was less than 1% of the total.

 Note:
 For the bigger test cases it's necessary to increase the system stacksize